-When compared to live poker, in online poker rules players may expect to witness more than twice as many poker hands per hour, and there's little time to recover before the next one is dealt.
+When compared to live poker, in online poker tournament strategy players may expect to witness more than twice as many poker hands per hour, and there's little time to recover before the next one is dealt.

 There's a lot to discover in the lobby, including the in-game controls at the table, the cashier page, rake-back incentives, and other benefits.
 It's important to spend some time getting to know the place before setting up a table.

 The option to play many tables at once is one of the many advantages of playing online, but we recommend deferring multi-tabling until you've gained some skill.